 / by UK HealthCare

-The dog days of summer are here, and hot weather is taking hold across Kentucky.
+The dog days of summer are here, and as we venture out for essential errands or safe, socially distant outdoor activities, hot weather is taking hold across Kentucky.

-Now is especially a good time to remember steps to protect your children against heatstroke.
+And as our routines and schedules change due to coronavirus, it's an especially good time to remember steps to protect your children against heatstroke.

 Heatstroke, also known as hyperthermia, is the leading cause of non-crash, vehicle-related deaths for children younger than 14.
 In 2018, 52 children died from heatstroke, making it the deadliest year on record in the last 20 years.
 Since 1998, nearly 800 children across the U.S. have died from heatstroke when unattended in a vehicle.